UNiXMIT/UNiXSF/README.md

 - [Donate](#donate)

 ## Features
-- Auto refresh of queues every 60 seconds (refreshes only the queue, not the entire website).
+- Auto refresh of queues every 60 seconds by default (refreshes only the queue, not the entire website).

 - Create URLs to Quixy defects in cases.
    ![1](images/QuixyCaseLink.png)